LogsC/Wot_Dis/README.md

 # Wot_Dis

 This is a program designed to perform data analytics and more (TBD).
-As for now, this program creates an interactive Discord bot which can read and respond to commands and certain phrases.
+As for now, this program runs an interactive Discord bot which can read and respond to commands and certain phrases.

 TODO: use https://stackedit.io/app# for README.md